Fun party bag ideas for 6 and 7 year olds

 The best party favour N’s had so far was the pirate party where they were given a blank treasure chest, stickers, chocolate coins and could take them home to decorate them.
 Great idea and well themed.
 My favourite party bag item that we did was a parafoil pocket kite.
 They’re really good kites, although I admit I did go through painful times trying to a) find enough in the country, and b) trying to negotiate on the prices when I wanted all the stock but not enough to class as wholesale.
 I’ve still got a few left though which I really should put on ebay.

-Here’s 5 non-boring kids party bag ideas for 6-7 year olds
+Here’s my non-boring kids party bag ideas for 6-7 year olds

 For slightly older children, check out my post on party bag fillers for 8-10 year olds